backdrop-contrib/mindful_words/README.md

 It ships with three color schemes.
 You can fully customize those schemes on admin/appearance/settings/mindful_words, if the Color module's enabled.

+Special care has been taken to comply with Web Content Accessibility Guidelines (WCAG) regarding contrast between background and foreground in all three color schemes.

-If the TinyMCE editor (contrib module) is used to edit content, you can pick from several predefied styles (button styles for links and font sizes) in the editor's formats dropdown.
+As a nice little addition there are button styles for links, useful for action buttons in content.
+If the TinyMCE editor (contrib module) is used to edit content, you can pick from several predefied styles in the editor's formats dropdown.

 ## Installation